kevinaraujo/serverless-api/README.md

 # Getting Started

-Run `sls offile` to up the server locally.
+Run `sls offline` to up the server locally.